MBilalQureshi/NextJsCrashCourse/README.md

 - npx create-next-app@latest .
+- npm run dev

 - layout.tsx is nothing but a wrapper.
-Whatever we pass in children it will be rendered. also Common header or footer could be inject here along with other stuff.
+Whatever we pass in children it will be rendered. also Common header or footer in all pages could be inject here along with other stuff.

+- page.tsx deals with client side rendering NOT the server side.

+- npm i axios bcryptjs jsonwebtoken nodemailer react-hot-toast mongoose